keylime/keylime/auto-ipsec/racoon/README.md

 local_action_deletesa
 ```

 These actions update the CRL by curling it from the tenant service and then search for and delete any IPsec security associations that were created using the revoked certificate serial number.
-Within a second or two, all agents in the network should stop communicating with the revoked host.
+Within a second or two, all machines in the network should stop communicating with the revoked host.

 ## IPsec Configuration